-First of all, sleep should be your number one priority.
-Quality sleep and getting enough of it.
+Sleep is highly important for the Enteric Nervous System.
+Both in quality and quantity.
 Lack of sleep not only throws the ENS out of whack but it also perpetuates the stressed/anxious cycle.
 You know: stress = bad sleep = even MORE stress and so on.
 Commit to sleeping at least 7 to 8 hours.
 If you have trouble falling asleep, create a pre-bed ritual for yourself.
 Don’t use any electronics for a minimum of 30 minutes before bed (including t.v. and tablets), sleep in a completely dark room, spend some time reading.
 Anything that slows down your brain and relaxes you.
 I find sleep hypnosis recordings helpful when I can’t seem to calm my monkey brain down.
 Progressive relaxation recordings also work in the same way (try Yoga Nidra).

 Your second priority should be movement.
 Preferably in nature.
 Take a daily, relaxing walk outdoors.
 Movement is different from exercise though both are beneficial.

 If you are struggling with chronic stress, play around with different de-stressing techniques to find what works for you.
 Yoga, meditation, deep breathing exercises, journal-ling, speaking with a counselor or friend or just a break from your regular routine are all good ways to de-stress.